 : the second year of a two-year physical science program on matter, energy and the earth.
 Topics include an introduction to concepts of chemistry and geology and study of the conservation and sustainable use of the Earth’s resources.
 MODERN LANGUAGES

-FRENCH: for students who began in Class V, emphasis on more advanced grammar skills through class conversations, written compositions, the reading of an extended narrative and the viewing of selected scenes of films.
+FRENCH: for students who began in Class V, emphasis on advanced grammar skills through class conversations; written compositions; the reading of an extended narrative; the viewing of selected scenes of films.

 MANDARIN: continued development of skills through supplementary audio and video materials that present students with real-life situations and exercise their ability to listen and speak; further practice in character writing and enrichment of vocabulary; exploration of Chinese culture.

-SPANISH: continued development of listening, speaking, reading and writing; expansion of vocabulary and knowledge of syntax.
-Emphasis on the use of past tenses in narrative; introduction of the subjunctive.
-Students read a short novel.WRITING WORKSHOP
+SPANISH: continued development of listening, speaking, reading and writing; expansion of vocabulary and knowledge of syntax; emphasis on the use of past tenses in narrative; introduction of the subjunctive; the reading of a short novel.WRITING WORKSHOP

 : continuing study of vocabulary and syntax, with attention to uses of the participle and subjunctive in subordinate clauses, in the Cambridge Latin program.
 MUSIC